Best Insurance Expert Testimony in Product Liability Cases

 Key Lessons from Kumho Tire Co. v.
 Carmichael

 The Kumho Tire case underscores the need for law firms to thoroughly vet potential experts for specific expertise relevant to the case and to ensure their methods can withstand scrutiny.
-In product liability cases with
+In product liability cases with expert testimony in liability, particularly those involving insurance claims, these principles are especially important.
+Insurance policies, claim handling standards, and industry practices are nuanced areas that require specialized knowledge.

 Steps to Selecting the Best Insurance Expert Witness